bahaa-abou-khalil/CommTrack/README.md

 - As a team member, I want to be able to open and join discussions on specific topics to enhance collaboration.
 - As a team member, I want to compete on leaderboards so I can motivate myself to engage more in team activities.
 ### Team Leader
-- As a team leader, I want to join and create discussions for my team to encourage collaboration and productivity.
 - As a team leader, I want to pin important discussions to easily track key information.
-- As a team leader, I want to see who the team player is in my team.
 ### Admin
 - As an admin, I want to view user activity on discussions to monitor engagement.
 - As an admin, I want to track total alerts to measure team responsiveness.